savethekiddes/Daijishou/README.md

 # Disclaimer

 It's really likely that I will not update this repository with further platforms being added.
-So it's recommended to switch back to the magneticchen index after finishing installing Android system.
-The Android system is still deprecated so is not supported by magneticchen nor by me.
+So it's recommended to switch back to the magneticchen index after finishing installing Android platform.
+The Android platform is still deprecated so is not supported by magneticchen nor by me.
 This is just a simple workaround.